 The Vologda Oblast is a highly-developed industrial region, which has a network of transport and energy infrastructure, stable ratings of investment attractiveness and solvency.
 The basis of Vologda industry is made up of 300 large- and medium-sized enterprises and about 550 small businesses.

 Leading activities of industrial production are: metallurgical production and production of finished metal products, chemical production, production of machinery and equipment, wood processing and manufacture of wood products, as well as food production.

-In terms of volume of shipped industrial products per capita the Vologda Oblast takes the 18th place in Russia and 4th in Russia's North-West.
+In terms of volume of shipped industrial products per capita the Vologda Oblast takes the 14th place in Russia and 4th in Russia's North-West.
 Industry (including extractive industry, manufacturing industry and production and distribution of electric power, gas and water) is the major employer and the largest sector of the oblast's economy.
-Volume of shipped industrial products per capita (RUR 623.600) exceeded the average Russian level by 32.6%.
+In 2020 volume of shipped industrial products per capita (RUR 665,500) exceeded the average Russian level by 47%.

-The industrial production index of the Vologda Region in 2018 was 104,2 % to previous year's volume.
+The industrial production index of the Vologda Region in 2020 was 102,3.